G#7#5 Guitar Chord | Play, Hear and Practice Interactively

-Welcome to our in-depth tutorial on the G# 7(#5) chord, a member of the Augmented Chords family.
-This chord is composed of the notes G#, B#, D##, and F#, and is built from the intervals 1 (Root), 3 (Major Third), #5 (Augmented Fifth), and b7 (Minor Seventh).
+The G# 7(#5) chord, a member of the Augmented Chords family, is composed of the notes G#, B#, D##, and F#, and built from the intervals 1 (Root), 3 (Major Third), #5 (Augmented Fifth), and b7 (Minor Seventh).
+Use the interactive fretboard tool at the top of this page to explore its fingerings, hear it played as a strum or arpeggio, and get instant feedback on your playing with the real-time microphone feature.

 Notes that compose the G# 7(#5) chord: